kao-ring/Password-Generator/README.md

 Inside of this function, there is a prompt to get password length.
 Then there are 4 question for asking kand of characters.

-Then I made an array for putting all characters that user choiceon line 38.
+Then I made an array for putting all characters that user choice.

 ```
  var allOptions = [];